Determinacy in Discrete-Bidding Infinite-Duration Games: Random-Based Tie Breaking

 We show that one of the players has a weakly dominant bid from $c$, where a bid $b_1$ dominates a bid $b'_1$ if for every bid $b_2$ of \PT, we have $M_c(b_1, b_2) \geq M_c(b'_1, b_2)$, and dually for \PT.
 Consider the bids $0$ and $1$ for the two players.
 We claim that there is a player for which either $0$ weakly dominates $1$ or vice versa.
 Assume towards contradiction that this is not the case.
 Consider the $2\times 2$ top-left sub-matrix of $M_c$ and denote its values $v_{0,0}, v_{0,1}, v_{1,0}$, and $v_{1,1}$.
 Since $v_{1,1}$ is the average of $v_{0,1}$ and $v_{1,0}$, we either have $v_{0,1} \leq v_{1,1} \leq v_{1,0}$ or $v_{0,1} \geq v_{1,1} \geq v_{1,0}$.
 Suppose w.l.o.g. that the first holds, thus $v_{0,1} \leq v_{1,0}$.
 Note that $v_{0,0} < v_{0,1}$, since otherwise the bid $1$ dominates $0$ for \PT.
 Also, we have $v_{0,0} > v_{1,0}$, since otherwise $0$ dominates $1$ for \PO.
 Combining, we have that $v_{0,1} > v_{1,0}$, and we reach a contradiction.

 Suppose \PO has a dominating row and the case of \PT is dual.
-To apply the inductive argument, we show two properties: (1) if row $0$ dominates row $1$, then row $0$ dominates every other row $i$, and (2) if row $1$ dominates row $0$, then column $1$ dominates column $0$.
-Property (1) implies that if row $0$ dominates row $1$, we find a pair of optimal strategies by setting \PO's bid to be $0$ and \PT's bid to be a best response to \PO's bid.
+To apply the inductive argument, we show two properties: (1) if row $0$ dominates row~$1$, then row $0$ dominates every other row $i$, and (2) if row $1$ dominates row $0$, then column $1$ dominates column $0$ without the first two elements.
+Property (1) implies that if row $0$ dominates row~$1$, we find a pair of optimal strategies by setting \PO's bid to be $0$ and \PT's bid to be a best response to \PO's bid.
 Property (2) gives rise to a second inductive argument on the size of $M_c$; namely, if row $1$ dominates row $0$, we can construct a restricted game with the same properties as the original game by removing the first column and row from $M_c$.
 In the case that row $1$ always dominates row $0$, there are two cases.
 If the players' budgets are equal, we will end up with a matrix that consists of a unique entry.
 If \PO's budget is larger than \PT's budget, then we end up with a sub-matrix $M'_c$ that consists of rows that do not intersect the main diagonal of $M_c$, thus the entries in a row $i$ in $M'_c$ are all equal and are larger than those in row $i+1$.
+Likewise when \PT's budget is larger than \PO's budget.
 In both cases, one of the players has a weakly dominant strategy.